Code-Institute-Submissions/HiddenGems/README.md

 The site-owner will want for users to create accounts, both for data capture and in order to keep the voting fair.
 A user will only be able to vote on a particular film once.
 Update - Validation has been added to prevent upvotes from being continually clicked however it has not been limited to one per user - See 'Future Updates'

-The site-owner will also want to keep content clean, meaning the owner will look at restricting certain words to attempt to facilitate this.

 ## User Stories
 Two main user types are envisioned.
 One type, henceforth known as a contributor, is interested in adding to the site, having their recommendations known.